xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <a name="MT8024"></a>

 ### MT8024: Could not find a valid extension type for the smart enum '{smart_type}'.

-Please file a bug at https://github.com/xamarin/xamarin-macios/issues/new
+This indicates a bug in Xamarin.iOS.
+Please file a new issue on [GitHub](https://github.com/xamarin/xamarin-macios/issues/new).

 It's possible to force the linker to keep the dynamic registrar by adding `--optimize=-remove-dynamic-registrar` to the additional mtouch arguments in